lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+Chapter one engages directly with a digital humanities problem, to ask how existing corpora of eighteenth century literature (mis)represent the 1790s.
+Chapter two introduces the driving stakes of the dissertation: it asks what long-term impact literary celebrity has on an author’s legacy, particularly for male versus female authors.
+In keeping with my contention that literary works must be considered as still “active” even after their original publication, my third chapter turns it attention to works originally written before the 1790s which nonetheless can be considered as important “1790s literature” due to prominent re-printing.
+My fourth chapter pursues a different tack to focus on widely-read works that are often excluded from “1790s literature”: chapbooks.
+My fifth chapter brings together these lines of thought, to ask what relationship “serious literature” had to the “non-literary”, and especially to “sub-literary” fiction, in the 1790s.

-These are all questions which scholars have been working on long before me: I want to join in with this constant progress, contributing my small, spreadsheet-based brick to the edifice.
+These are all questions which scholars have been working on long before me: I want to join in with this constant project, contributing my small, spreadsheet-based brick to the edifice.